nzsridh/HMDC/index.md

 ## Welcome to Holy Mary Degree  Collage

-You can join HMDC to have brigh future in BBA but do not join for B.Sc,if you do then your future is so bright that you can't see any option excepting join BPOs.
+You can join HMDC to have bright future in BBA but do not join for B.Sc,if you do then your future is so bright that you can't see any option except joining BPOs.

 ### Topper in B.Sc Boys